-We retrieve result from Corollary~\ref{pr_step_size_tr_avg} for the SDE approximating SGD with Polyak-Ruppert averaging, with smaller step sizes.
-It does not seem possible to accelerate SGD when diminishing the step size.
-Ghadimi and Lan~\cite[Corollary 3]{Ghadimi15anoptimal} proved a convergence bound for a randomized stochastic accelerated gradient method with $\beta=2$ and $\alpha = \frac{1}{2}$, that we do not retrieved.
-However, in their approach, the function is minimized over a compact, convex domain, whereas our approach focuses on an unbounded domain.
+We retrieve the result from Corollary~\ref{pr_step_size_tr_avg} for the SDE approximating SGD under Polyak-Ruppert averaging.
+Yet this result requires smaller step sizes $(\alpha \geqslant \frac{3}{2})$.
+It does not seem possible to accelerate SGD with diminishing step sizes.
+Ghadimi and Lan~\cite[Corollary 3]{Ghadimi15anoptimal} proved a convergence bound for a stochastic accelerated gradient method with $\beta=2$ and $\alpha = \frac{1}{2}$, that we do not retrieve.
+Yet, in their approach, functions are minimized over a compact convex domain, whereas our approach focuses on an unbounded domain.